arend-lang/site/src/documentation/tutorial/PartI/universes.md

 # Induction principles

-We have already seen that data types have canonical eliminators associated with them and that non-dependent and dependent eliminators correspond to recursion and indunction principles respectively.
+We have already seen that data types have canonical eliminators associated with them and that non-dependent and dependent eliminators correspond to recursion and induction principles respectively.
 It is also possible to define custom eliminators and, thus, custom induction principles that in some case are more convenient to use.
 For example, we can define an induction principle for natural numbers that allows to use induction hypothesis for _any_